o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-lambda-languages.md

 description: ' Create &LAM; deployment packages to use with &cloud; in &ALYlong;. '
 title: '&LAM; Language Support in the Cloud Gem Framework'
 ---
-# Lambda Language Support in the Cloud Gem Framework<a name="cloud-canvas-cgf-lambda-languages"></a>
+# Lambda Language Support in the Cloud Gem Framework {#cloud-canvas-cgf-lambda-languages}

 Lumberyard has support for Lambda deployment packages that include Lambda functions written in Node\.js, Python 3\.7 or later, Java, Go, or the \.NET framework\.